 Most employees learn better by doing, not watching.
 If your training involves just clicking through sample data, people will lose interest.
 It feels disconnected from their day-to-day job.

-A better approach is to use real data and real examples.
+Conduct training in a Sandbox Environment (Test Mode) populated with Real-World Data Sets to mimic daily operations.
 If you’re training the sales team, walk them through creating a customer record or generating a report using current leads.
-For the finance team, show them how to log a real expense or run an actual report.
+For the finance team, guide them through critical Standard Operating Procedures (SOPs) like expense logging and MIS Report Generation.

 Another issue that slows ERP adoption is long, one-off sessions.
 Sitting in a room for hours while someone talks through features doesn’t help.
 People forget most of what they hear by the next day.

 Instead, break the training into shorter sessions spread across a few days or weeks.
-Spend 20–30 minutes teaching a small topic.
+Adopt a Micro-Learning Strategy short, focused bursts of 20–30 minutes targeting specific Functional Tasks.
 Then let people try it out before the next session.

 This way, learning becomes part of the routine.
 It doesn’t feel forced or rushed.
 And people have time to build habits.